 The county of Kent is both the largest and most competitive grammar school area in the UK, so it’s imperative that your son prepares well for the Kent Test if you are aiming for Gravesend Year 7 entry.

 Maximise the time your child has to revise by starting the process early and, in the lead-up to the exam, give them the best resources available.
 By being organised and sticking to a clear revision strategy, your son will find the Kent Test much easier to tackle.

 Consider adding practice exam papers into your child’s revision routine ahead of the 11 Plus, as these can help you to monitor their progress and enable them to feel more comfortable with the whole process.

-The following practice resources have been specifically designed for the Kent Test:
+We highly recommend the following resources that have been specifically designed for the Kent Test: